 The Garden Project’s work empowers at risk young adults through environmentally based job training and life skills programming, while transforming the urban environment.
-The Garden Project oversees an environmentally based apprenticeship training program for San Francisco residents called The Earth Stewards.
+The Garden Project oversees an environmentally based work training program for San Francisco residents called The Earth Stewards.
 The program also includes a special summer program and school year program for San Francisco high school students.

-Garden Project Earth Stewards Apprentices work in an intensive program learning organic horticulture and landscaping skills.
+Garden Project Earth Stewards work in an intensive program learning organic horticulture and landscaping skills.
 The Project donates all food grown by participants to local food pantries.
-Meanwhile, Apprentices’ work on the streets of San Francisco, in the Crystal Springs Watershed, and at the Hetch Hetchy Reservoir, preserve and improve the health of the local ecology.
+Meanwhile, Earth Stewards work on the streets of San Francisco, in the Crystal Springs Watershed, and at the Hetch Hetchy Reservoir, preserve and improve the health of the local ecology.
 The Garden Project farm at the San Francisco County Jail San Bruno Complex is a resource the City and County of San Francisco.
 Participants cultivate plants for use on public works projects, and each year, hundreds of young children visit the farm to experience farm-based educational programming.
 Providing more than just a paycheck, The Garden Project supports participants in continuing their education and offers life skills programming.

 In the community, the Project supports nutrition education, community clean-up, planting activities and more.
 Through meetings, fairs, and community projects, The Garden Project works to connect local government with the communities they serve – improving relationships and bringing more citizens into active civic life.
 The Garden Project pools public and private resources in order to affect real change in San Francisco.
 Our partnership includes the San Francisco Sheriff’s Department, the San Francisco Public Utilities Commission, the San Francisco Police Department, and more than twenty-five community organizations.